01010111/tiny-haxe-engine/README.md

 - `bin/app.min.js` - the minified tiny version of your game
 - `bin/index.html` copied from `.template/index.html` (if you want to edit it, edit the one in the `.template` folder!)

-You you use a sprite sheet, you should throw that in the `bin` folder as well!
+Make sure to add your assets to the `bin` folder as well!

 Then you need to spin up a server and open `index.html` in your browser!